Black Holes and Revelations: Themes

-Black Holes and Revelations has been described as featuring progressive rock and space rock, and was said by some reviewers to carry a political message.
-The album begins with the track "Take a Bow", which is an "attack on an all but unnamed political leader", incorporating lyrics such as "Corrupt, you corrupt and bring corruption to all that you touch".
-These themes are carried through the album in the tracks "Exo-Politics" and "Assassin".
+"Take a Bow" is an "attack on an all but unnamed political leader", incorporating lyrics such as "Corrupt, you corrupt and bring corruption to all that you touch".
+These themes are carried in the tracks "Exo-Politics" and "Assassin".
+Bellamy said "Exo-Politics" describes an “orchestrated alien invasion for the purpose of increasing military budgets and building space weapons”, while "Soldier's Poem" is sung from the perspective of someone realising they are being used.

-The album touches on controversial subject matters, such as "The New World Order conspiracy, unjustifiable war, abusive power, conspiratorial manipulation and populist revolt," and is influenced by the conspiracy theories that the band are interested in.
+The album touches on controversial subject matters, such as the "New World Order conspiracy, unjustifiable war, abusive power, conspiratorial manipulation and populist revolt", and is influenced by the conspiracy theories that the band are interested in.
 Bellamy said he finds "the unknown in general a stimulating area for the imagination", and this interest is reflected throughout the album, which features rebellious paranoia (particularly during "Assassin").
 The album also includes more emotional themes, including regret, ambition, and love.

-The title is taken from lyrics in "Starlight".
+The title is taken from the "Starlight" lyrics.
 Bellamy told Q: "Black holes and revelations – they're the two areas of songwriting for me that make up the majority of this album.
 A revelation about yourself, something personal, something genuine of an everyday nature that maybe people can relate to.
 Then the black holes are these songs that are from the more ... unknown regions of the imagination."

 Artwork

-The album artwork was photographed in Bardenas and designed by Storm Thorgerson.
+The album artwork was photographed in Bardenas, Spain, and designed by Storm Thorgerson.
 The motif was inspired by the "galloping" of "Knights of Cydonia" and "Invincible", an allusion to the Four Horsemen of the Apocalypse.